 ARTICLE II.
-Description, Structure, Decision Making and Operations of ARC
+Description, Structure, Decision Making and Operations of ARC Description and Boundaries

-A. Geographic Boundaries
+A. Geographic Boundaries boundaries

 The proposed geographic boundary encompasses the land area within the Rouge River watershed located in portions of Wayne, Oakland and Washtenaw counties in southeastern Michigan shown in the informational map attached as Appendix A to these Bylaws.
 Under state law the boundaries of the ARC are limited to the jurisdictional boundaries of its members.
-Appendix A will be updated periodically to show the jurisdictional boundaries of those cities, townships, and villages that have adopted the Bylaws and formally accepted membership.
-In the event that some eligible Rouge River watershed communities (cities, townships, or villages) do not become members, county members may: 1) include all of their county political boundary within the Rouge River watershed where they intend to exercise their independent water management responsibilities; or 2) include only that portion of the county within the Rouge River watershed where communities have accepted membership in the ARC.
+Appendix A will be updated periodically to show the jurisdictional boundaries of those cities, townships, and villages that have adopted the Bylaws and formally accepted In the event that some eligible Rouge River watershed of electmembership. communities (cities, townships, or villages) do not become members county to not members may: 1) include all of their county political boundary within the Rouge main faun River watershed where they intend to exercise their independent water ARC management responsibilities; or 2) include only that portion of the county within the Rouge River watershed where communities have accepted membership in MUMBLY SUP the ARC.